Students in Master's program in Nanotechnology are holding solar cell and MEMS device that they made

 Penn’s Nanotechnology Master's degree can prepare students for leadership roles, both technical and managerial, in emerging high tech industries as well as traditional industries that exploit nanoscale phenomena.
-Recent graduates of our program are working at companies such as Lockheed, Global Foundries, and Goldman Sachs, in technical or managerial areas such as development and exploitation of new nanomaterials, analysis of complex integrated circuits, and technology analysis.
-Some of our graduates continue on for PhD study; some recent graduates are currently pursuing their PhDs in universities such as Boston University, Georgia Tech, and Penn.
+Recent graduates of our program are working at companies such as Apple, Microns, Global Foundries, Lockheed, and Goldman Sachs, in technical or managerial areas such as development and exploitation of new nanomaterials, analysis of complex integrated circuits, and technology analysis.
+Some of our graduates continue on for PhD study; some recent graduates are currently pursuing their PhDs in top universities.

 The curriculum allows students to match their background and interests while preparing for exciting new challenges.
 Nanotechnology is a highly interdisciplinary field and students are able to take courses from the Schools of Engineering, Arts & Sciences and the Wharton School of Business.
 The flexibility of the curriculum and the diversity of the student body create a dynamic learning environment.

 Technical courses are organized into three core areas: synthesis, materials and nanofabrication; devices and fundamental properties; and biotechnology.
 In addition, courses are required in commercialization and entrepreneurship.
 Students can design an individual curriculum or select a pre-designated plan in the areas listed above.
 A significant laboratory course experience is available in Penn’s state-of-the-art Singh Center for Nanotechnology, where students in a hands-on approach can learn about the fabrication and characterization of micro- and nanoscale structures, devices, and materials.
 Experimental experience can be reinforced through our Graduate Student Fellows program, enabling further engagement in Penn’s excellent experimental nanotechnology facilities.

 A research thesis is not a requirement of the Nanotechnology Master's Degree, and some students fulfill their degree requirements solely through coursework.
 However, some students choose to take advantage of research opportunities in the laboratories of Penn faculty working in nanotechnology-relevant areas to conduct independent research as an elective course unit, or as a Master’s thesis.